 These guidelines apply to everyone.
 At the same time, this ISN’T a process document.
 So just use good judgement.
 You’ve been given commit access because we trust your judgement.

 That said, use the trust wisely.

-If you abuse the trust and break components and builds, etc., the trust level falls and you may be asked not to commit or you may lose access to do so.
+If you abuse the trust and break components and builds, etc., the trust level falls and you may be asked not to commit or you may lose your commit privileges.

 Any other new features and changes to high level design should go through the proposal process (TBD), to ensure the community and core team have had a chance to review the idea and approve it.
 The core team has sole responsibility for merging new features based on proposals.